bbenligiray/greedy-face-features/README.md

 Then, you will be asked if you want to do the feature selection, or use the example selection result that I have provided.
 Feature selection is not a deterministic process, so the final result will not be the same every time.
-Overall, the results seem to be about 2-4% higher than what we have reported in the paper.